mozilla/nunjucks/docs/templating.md

 foo,bar,bear
 ```

 ### last

-Get the last item in an array.
+Get the last item in an array:

 **Input**